Minimal torsion curves in geometric isogeny classes: Results for non-CM classes and primes

 Now, suppose $\ell=5$ and $\mathcal{E}$ contains $E'/\Q$ with a rational cyclic 25-isogeny.
-Then by work of Greenberg \cite[Theorem 2]{greenberg2012}, we have $ \ord_{5}([\GL_2(\Z_{5}): \im \rho_{E', 5^{\infty}}])=1$.
+Then by Theorem \ref{GreenbergThm}, we have $ \ord_{5}([\GL_2(\Z_{5}): \im \rho_{E', 5^{\infty}}])=1$.
 By replacing $E'$ with a curve $\Q$-isogenous, we may assume $E'$ has two independent 5-isogenies.
 The index of the image of the 5-adic Galois representation is unchanged by \cite[Proposition 2.1.1]{greenberg2012}.
 Then $\im \rho_{E',5}$ is one of the following, and we consider each case separately: \begin{itemize} \item 5Cs.1.1, 5Cs.1.3, or 5Cs.4.1: Replacing $E'$ with a quadratic twist if necessary, we may assume $\im \rho_{E',5}=5Cs.1.1$.
 By Proposition \ref{Prop1.6Restated} and Remark \ref{BadImageRmk}, we see $5^{\max(0,2k-3)}$ divides the degree of any point on $X_1(5^k)$ associated to $\mathcal{E}$.
 The curve $E'$ has a subgroup $C_1$ generated by a rational point $P$ of order 5 and an independent rational cyclic subgroup $C_2$ of order 5.
 Then $E_2\coloneqq E'/C_2$ has a rational cyclic 25-isogeny, and the image of $P$ is a point of order 5 in $E_2(\Q)$ lying in its kernel.
 Thus the image of the isogeny character $\chi: \Gal_{\Q} \rightarrow (\Z/25\Z)^{\times}$ lands in the subgroup $\{a : a \equiv 1 \pmod{5}\}$ and so has order dividing 5.
 It follows that $E_2$ attains a rational point of order 25 in an extension of degree dividing 5.
-Lifts of this point show the condition is best-possible for all $k$ with $j_{\text{min}}=j(E_2)$. \item 5Cs: By Proposition \ref{Prop1.6Restated} and Remark \ref{BadImageRmk}, we see $2\cdot 5^{2k-3}$ divides the degree of any point on $X_1(5^k)$ associated to $\mathcal{E}$.
+By Proposition \ref{prop:Degree}, there are lifts of this point on $X_1(5^k)$ of degree at most $5^{2k-3}$ for all $k \geq 2$.
+Thus the condition is best-possible for all $k$ with $j_{min}=j(E_2)$. \item 5Cs: By Proposition \ref{Prop1.6Restated} and Remark \ref{BadImageRmk}, we see $2\cdot 5^{2k-3}$ divides the degree of any point on $X_1(5^k)$ associated to $\mathcal{E}$.
 Note $E'$ has two independent 5-isogenies with kernels $C_1$ and $C_2$.
 Then $E_2\coloneqq E'/C_2$ has a rational cyclic 25-isogeny.
 By Proposition \ref{IsogenyToRationalPoints}, the curve $E_2$ gives a closed point on $X_1(5)$ in degree dividing 2 and a closed point on $X_1(25)$ in degree dividing 10.
-Lifts of this point show the divisibility condition is best-possible for all $k$ with $j_{\text{min}}=j(E_2)$. \qedhere \end{itemize} \end{proof}
+Again by considering lifts of this point with degree bounds given by Proposition \ref{prop:Degree}, we see the divisibility condition is best-possible for all $k$ with $j_{min}=j(E_2)$. \qedhere \end{itemize} \end{proof}